rebelsky/sams-assorted-musings-reflections/grinnell-workload.md

 what students learn is how to be adults, how to interact with people different than them, how to govern themselves, and more.
-There's a reason that we value co-curricular activities, and try to integrate them with the curricular activities; both are ways ot learn.
+There's a reason that we value co-curricular activities, and try to integrate them with the curricular activities; both are ways to learn.
 In addition, students learn things that I consider "academic" in their co-curricular time, not only skills (such as writing and speaking), but also ideas, particularly in the not-so-mythical late-note conversations and arguments